Role of Tynwald

 Members ask Questions about the work of the Government.
 These are usually directed to the relevant Minister, but may also be answered by Members with responsibilities in the relevant Department.
 Questions may be for Oral Answer or for Written Answer.
-There are no restrictions on the number or length of Questions, although it is good practice for Members to ask clear and concise questions.
+There are no restrictions on the number or length of Questions.

 Questions are tabled in advance and appear on the Order Paper (or, in the case of Tynwald Court, a separate Question Paper).
-Members may ask Supplementary Questions.
+During the sitting Members may also ask Supplementary Questions.
 There are no limits on the number of Questions, but the Presiding Officer ensures that any Supplementary Questions remain on topic.

 There is an hour allocated for Questions at the beginning of every sitting of the House of Keys, and two and a half hours in Tynwald Court.